intelops/website/content/english/blog/failed-pixie-deployment-on-civo-kubernetes/failed-pixie-deployment-on-civo-kubernetes.md

 `Table 'http_events' not found`

 # Fixing The Failed Deployment
-Here are a few things you can check for to make sure that Pixie can run on your Civo Kubernetes cluster:
+Here are a couple of things you can check for to make sure that Pixie can run on your Civo Kubernetes cluster:
 * Check the kernel versions your nodes are running.
   * According to the [official Pixie documentation](https://docs.pixielabs.ai/about-pixie/troubleshooting/#troubleshooting-operation-why-can't-i-see-data), Pixie can only be deployed on nodes that run [specific kernel versions](https://docs.pixielabs.ai/installing-pixie/requirements/#operating-system-linux-distribution).